Generalized Feynman-Kac Formula under volatility uncertainty: Feynman-Kac formula in the -setting

-Proposition \ref{prop:L1_Capacity_Convergence} and Theorem \ref{theorem:Convergence} deal with convergence of random variables, whereas Proposition \ref{prop:ConvergenceUniformlyInCapacity} and \ref{prop:ConvergenceSubsequenceUniform} consider the convergence of a stochastic process. \begin{remark} Most of the previous results only hold for a quasi-surely strictly positive process $X$ in $(\ref{G-SDE_New})$.
-This assumption is for example satisfied for all process $X$ of the form $e^Y$, where $Y=(Y_t)_{t \in [0,T]}$ is a process such that $-\infty < Y$ quasi-surely.
-In Section \ref{sec:numerical} we give an example of such a process, namely a generalized version of the exponential Vasicek model. \end{remark} \begin{remark} In financial applications our results derived in Section \ref{sec:results} are especially of interest when $X$ models a short rate or default/mortality intensity.
-In this case, the result in Proposition \ref{theorem:Convergence} allows to approximate the price of a zero-coupon bond with maturity $T$ by the evaluation of a solution of a nonlinear PDE.
+\begin{remark} In financial applications the results derived in Section \ref{sec:results} are especially of interest when $X$ models a short rate or default/mortality intensity.
+In this case, the results in Theorems \ref{theorem:StabilityBounded} and \ref{thm:secondresultforunboundedpayoff} allow to represent the price of a zero-coupon bond with maturity $T$ by a solution of a nonlinear PDE.
 However, compared to the classical case the $G$-SDE in $(\ref{G-SDE_New})$ contains an additional term, namely the integral with respect to the quadratic variation of the $G$-Brownian motion.
-This extra term can be regarded as an additional uncertain drift term, as the process $\langle B\rangle$ represents mean-uncertainty in the $G$-setting. \end{remark} \end{section}
+This extra term can be regarded as an additional uncertain drift term, as the process $\langle B\rangle$ represents mean-uncertainty in the $G$-setting. \end{remark}